Hazelfire/thesis/index.md

   : Premature Commitment Problems {#tbl:premature_commitment}

 When an attempt to prove a theorem fails, either one of two things has happened.
-First, the proof you are attempting to perform is incorrect, or the model itself is in error.
+First, the proof the user are attempting to perform is incorrect, or the model itself is in error.
 The model is often in error, and as of such there is a premature commitment to a model before having a full understanding.
 Counterexample generators such as Quick Check and